NVIDIA/cuda-quantum/docs/sphinx/using/install/local_installation.rst

 More detailed instructions for your platform can be found in the online documentation linked for that `CUDA version <https://developer.nvidia.com/cuda-toolkit-archive>`__.
-Please make sure to install CUDA version 11.8, and confirm that your `GPU driver <https://www.nvidia.com/download/index.aspx>`__ supports that version.
+Please make sure to install CUDA version 11.8 or newer, and confirm that your `GPU driver <https://www.nvidia.com/download/index.aspx>`__ supports that version.
-While the above packages are sufficient to use GPU-acceleration within CUDA-Q, we recommend installing the complete CUDA toolkit (`cuda-toolkit-11-8`) that also includes the `nvcc` compiler.
+While the above packages are sufficient to use GPU-acceleration within CUDA-Q, we recommend installing the complete CUDA toolkit (`cuda-toolkit-12-0`) that also includes the `nvcc` compiler.
+A separate CUDA-Q installer is available for CUDA 11, built against version 11.8, and for CUDA 12, built against version 12.0.

 .. _distributed-computing-with-mpi: